 You’ve planted the tomato seeds, watched them grow, and now you’re finally starting to get some beautiful tomatoes!
 But what’s this?
 Who put this disgusting black scab on the bottom of my beautiful tomato?

-That horrible scab that’s ruining your tomato is called Blossom End Rot.
+That horrible scab that’s ruining your tomato is called blossom end rot.

-Step 1: Remove all Affected Tomatoes
+1. Remove Affected Tomatoes

 Unfortunately, once a tomato has blossom end rot, it won’t go away.
 However, you can still save the plant and any remaining tomatoes it produces.
-Put all rotten tomatoes in your compost and cut your losses.Blossom End Rot on your tomatoes got you down?
-Reverse it in two weeks with these three easy steps!Click To Tweet
+Put all rotten tomatoes in your compost and cut your losses.

-Step 2: Water with Powdered Milk
+2. Water with Powdered Milk

 Those tomatoes need some calcium at the root–stat.
 While egg shells are great, their calcium won’t be picked up by the plant until they start decomposing.
-That’s great for a few months from now, but doesn’t help your problem.
-Instead, mix powdered milk into your watering can for a quick hit of calcium that doesn’t resort to using lime.
+That’s great for a few months from now, but it doesn’t help your immediate problem.
+Instead, you can mix powdered milk into your watering can for a quick hit of calcium that doesn’t resort to using lime.
 Lime should only be used if you know you have a soil PH problem.

 Tomatoes need consistent water.
-In fact, skimping on watering earlier in the month is likely what caused blossom end rot in the first place.
-Last year when my tomatoes succumbed to blossom end rot (due to inconsistent watering because we were renovating our bathroom and not living in our home) it took two weeks of daily watering (unless it rained) to reverse the problem.
+In fact, skimping on watering earlier in the month likely caused blossom end rot in the first place.
+In the past, when my tomatoes succumbed to blossom end rot (due to inconsistent watering because we were renovating our bathroom and not living in our home), it took two weeks of daily watering (unless it rained) to reverse the problem.
 Thankfully, I still ended up with many of the lovely tomatoes you see in the pictures in this post.

 Grow the Best Tomatoes